jdangerx/jdangerx.github.io/_drafts/CSG.md

 of making models, which can be lumped into one of two categories: path-based and image-based.

-We started with a path-based method.
-It works like this.
-We can track the path the finger traces across the screen.
-Then we can draw two paths on either side.
-This marks the bottom edges of the model.
-Then we play some connect-the-dots and make the triangles for the bottom face.
-Next we can make a copy of the bottom and move it up to make the top face.
+We started with a path-based method, which works like this: we track the path the finger traces across the screen.
+Then we draw two paths on either side, marking the bottom edges of the model.
+Then we play connect-the-dots and make the triangles for the bottom face.
+Next we make a copy of the bottom and move it up to make the top face.
 Finally, we connect the top and bottom faces to each other to make the sides.
-Now we have a 3D model of the drawing!
+Ta-da!

 This runs into some problems, though, when the path crosses over itself.
 We end up with some triangles inside the model!
-The internal triangles make it hard to tell what's inside and what's outside each slice.
+The internal triangles make it hard to determine the border of each slice.
 This really messes with your toolpaths.
 We decided to try to detect the self-intersections.
 This worked by checking each edge against each other edge to see if they crossed.
-This wasn't a huge problem, but when you started drawing complex pictures the brush noticeably lagged behind your finger as we checked more and more edges.
+This is slow - when you start drawing complex pictures, the brush noticeably lags behind your finger as we accumulate more edges to check.

-After a couple days trying to fix the code we started thinking about other approaches.
+While trying to fix the code we started thinking about other approaches.
 What if we took a screenshot and turned that into a 3D model?
 We'd avoid the self-intersecting paths altogether - once you have painted an area black, it doesn't matter if you go over it again.
 It will still be black.
 It will be black until the end-times, no matter how many times you draw over it.
 This was really exciting!